rideshareatx/presentation/index.md

 <->

 ## What is the impact for Mobility Week?
--Full report of activity for each individual and a city as a whole -Convert miles saved to cabon and ozone offset
+1. Full report of activity for each individual and a city as a whole
+2. Convert miles saved to cabon and ozone offset
--Helps create better community mobility habits
+3. Helps create better community mobility habits
--Sets the direction of new open source technology that democratizes the market, disrupting the industry, and allowing new entrants to come in.
+4. Sets the direction of new open source technology that democratizes the market, disrupting the industry, and allowing new entrants to come in.

 ===